Ohio - #25

 Ranking: Overall Freedom

 Relative to other states, Ohio has improved just slightly on economic freedom since 2008, but its policy regime is worse than that of other Great Lakes states that have been reforming, such as Indiana, Michigan, and Wisconsin.

 Ohio is a little more fiscally decentralized than the average state.
-Local taxes add up to about 4.6 percent of personal income, while state taxes sit at a projected 5.0 percent of income in FY 2015.
+Local taxes add up to about 4.8 percent of adjusted personal income, while state taxes sit at a projected 5.2 percent of income in FY 2017.
 The discovery of shale gas has allowed Ohio to raise severance taxes and essentially shift some of its tax burden to consumers of natural gas throughout North America.
-Government subsidies are a bit higher than average in Ohio, while state and local debt and employment are lower than average and in long-term decline.
+State and local debt, government consumption, and public employment are all lower than average and in long-term decline.

 Ohio has a higher-than-average, crime-adjusted incarceration rate, and it has risen over time.
 Meanwhile, victimless crime arrest rates are lower than average and have fallen over time.
 A significant asset forfeiture reform was enacted in 2016; it could be improved even further, but right now Ohio is above average in this category.
 A limited medical marijuana law was recently enacted, and the state already enjoys limited decriminalization.
-Gun rights are a bit better than average.
-The state is about average on gambling.
-Educational freedom is above average, due mostly to a statewide voucher program, but private schools and homeschools are sharply regulated.
+Gun rights are better than average.
+Casinos were legalized in 2012.
+Educational freedom is above average mostly because of a statewide voucher program, but private schools and homeschools are sharply regulated.
 Draconian smoking bans have been in place for a decade.
-The state had a super-DOMA banning contracted gay relationships at the end of 2014, and so the Supreme Court’s Obergefell decision should result in an increase in the state’s personal freedom (see Appendix Table B17).